alexanderhalka/Blackjack/README.md

 - Use arrow keys to adjust deck count in GUI
 - Click "New Hand" to reset the current hand
 - Click "Reset Count" to reset the running count

+### Additional Controls for Integrated Version
+- Press 'C' to toggle camera on/off
+- Press 'P' to add the detected card to player hand
+- Press 'D' to set the detected card as dealer card
+- Click "Toggle Camera" to enable/disable the webcam

 ## License